 Stimulating expectorants are especially good for sticky, gooey, boggy types of mucus.

-If the mucus membranes feel dried out, it’s a good idea to pair stimulating expectorants with more relaxing expectorants like slippery elm, marshmallow root, linden, or plantain.
+If the mucous membranes feel dried out, it’s a good idea to pair stimulating expectorants with more relaxing expectorants like slippery elm, marshmallow root, linden, or plantain.

 Simple Wet Cough Syrup Recipe

-So there are two different version of this depending on the color of mucus you have.
+So there are two different versions of this depending on the color of mucus you have.
 The first is for mucus that is clear or white.

 Garlic Honey Cough Syrup

 • Pour the cup of raw honey into the magic bullet